Course Attribute for Honors Designations

 In all cases, to count toward honors requirements, students must earn a grade of “B” or higher in a course that carries one of these honors designations.

 This policy applies only to honors designations at the course catalog level.
 If these honors course designations are to be applied at the section level to a specific offering of the course in a given semester, oversight is the responsibility of the school/college honors program and is added each semester in the process of developing the Schedule of Classes.

-All Honors courses with the middle digit “8” already carry the HON type designation and will continue to do so, so no additional action is needed for existing honors courses.
-DARS already relies on the requirement designation for assigning condition codes so impact will be minimal.
+All Honors courses with the middle digit “8” already had the HON type designation and will continue to do so.
+DARS relies on the requirement designation for assigning condition codes.

 The Guide will include the honors designations in its course listings.
 No symbols or abbreviations will be used.
 The intention is to move toward the elimination of the use of symbols and abbreviations in favor of spelling out the type of honors assigned in plain English.

 Approval of Accelerated Honors and Honors-Only course designations at the catalog-level are done in the course approval system.